Algebraic K-Theory of infinity-Operads: Introduction

 \section{Introduction}

 Operads are an important tool in modern mathematics, especially in topology and algebra \cite{marklOp}.
-Throughout this paper we use the term `operad' for what should really be called `coloured, symmetric operad' or maybe even better `symmetric multicategory'.
-In order to make clear what is meant let us briefly recall that an operad $P$ in this sense is given by a set of colours $\{a,b,c,...\}$, sets of operations $P(a_1,...,a_n ; b)$ which carry $\Sigma_n$-actions and certain composition maps.
+Throughout this paper we use the term `operad' for what should really be called a `coloured, symmetric operad' or maybe even better a `symmetric multicategory'.
+In order to make clear what is meant let us briefly recall that an operad $P$ in this sense is given by a set of colours $\{a,b,c,...\}$, sets of operations $P(a_1,...,a_n ; b)$ equipped with $\Sigma_n$-actions, and composition maps.
 Clearly classical non-coloured operads (i.e. coloured operads which have only one colour) are an important special case.
-But there is another class of examples which sits in some sense at the other end of the range of coloured operads.
-It is given by a small symmetric monoidal category $C$, which we consider as an operad with colours being the objects of $C$ and operations $C(a_1,...,a_n; b) := \Hom_C(a_1 \otimes ... \otimes a_n; b)$.
+But there is another class of examples which sit at the other end of the spectrum of coloured operads; namely small symmetric monoidal categories $C$, which we consider as operads with colours the objects of $C$ and operations $C(a_1,...,a_n; b) := \Hom_C(a_1 \otimes ... \otimes a_n; b)$.

-The idea is that $\infty$-operads are higher categorical resp. homotopy coherent versions of ordinary operads.
-There are several ways to make this idea precise.
-The easiest model which has successfully been used in topology for a long time \cite{BoarVogt, May} is to consider topological enriched operads, i.e. the sets of operations $P(a_1,...,a_n; c)$ are replaced by topological spaces.
+The idea is that $\infty$-operads are both higher categorical and homotopy coherent versions of ordinary operads.
+There are several ways of making this idea precise.
+The easiest model, which has been successfully used in topology for a long time \cite{BoarVogt, May}, are topologically enriched operads, i.e. the sets of operations $P(a_1,...,a_n; c)$ are replaced by topological spaces.
 But there are other models which are technically more convenient.
-One model has been given by Lurie \cite[Section 2]{HA} and one by Moerdijk and Weiss \cite{MoerW07}.
+One model has been given by Lurie \cite[Section 2]{HA} and another one by Moerdijk and Weiss \cite{MoerW07}.
 We will restrict our attention in this paper to the latter model which goes by the name of dendroidal sets.
 But all models are (at least conjecturally) equivalent, so the results hold independently and should in principle have proofs in all settings.
 We review the theory of dendroidal sets in Section \ref{sec_pre}. \\